-Although hyped for sometime, the RF protocol Bluetooth is finally seeing massmarket adoption in mobile electronics; currently over one million Bluetooth devices are sold each week [10].
-Although its primary use is to enable wireless headsets or laptops to connect to phones, as a by-product, Bluetooth devices are becoming aware of other devices carried by people nearby.
+BlueAware was designed to passively run in the background on many Bluetooth phones currently on the market.
+Although hyped for sometime, the RF protocol Bluetooth is finally seeing mass-market adoption in mobile electronics; currently over one million Bluetooth devices are sold each week [17].
+Bluetooth was primarily designed to enable wireless headsets or laptops to connect to phones, but as a by-product, devices are becoming aware of other Bluetooth devices carried by people nearby.
 This "accidental" functionality provides mobile communication devices with the capabilities of online introduction systems, except the introduction is situated in an immediate social context, rather than asynchronously in front of a desktop computer.